Moez-Ahmed/Circuit-Reliability-Project/Tutorial.md

 ## How It Works

-Internally, each gate is converted into a set of CNF clauses using the **Tseitin transformation**.
+Internally, each gate is converted into a set of CNF clauses using the Tseitin transformation.
 This produces an equisatisfiable CNF formula that can be passed to a SAT solver.

 ```
 Netlist → Parse → CNF Encoding → SAT Solver → Result